-I wanted 'd like to push my garden into Agora.
+I wanted to push my garden into Agora.

 In this I am hindered by using org-mode.
 Agora, quite fairly, expects Markdown with wikilinks.